flengyel/sagepod/README.md

 Key elements:
 - Sets container user to 1000:1000 (matches sage user in container)
 - Maps port 8888 for Jupyter access
-- Uses volume options `Z,U` for SELinux context and UID/GID mapping
+- Uses bind mounts with `:Z,U` options where:
+  - `Z` enables SELinux relabeling for container access
+  - `U` applies the container's UID/GID mapping to the bind mount

 ### Important Note on User ID